Clifford Paterson Medal and Lecture

 The Clifford Paterson Medal and Lecture is given biennially (in odd years) on any aspect of engineering.
 It is aimed at scientists working in modern and popular fields such as new media technologies and consumer electronics.

 The lectureship was originally endowed by The General Electric Company in memory of Clifford Paterson FRS (PDF), who founded the GEC Research Laboratories in 1919.
 Originally the lectures were given on electrical science and technology but this was subsequently broadened to any aspect of engineering.
 The first lecture was given in 1975.
 The lectureship is accompanied by a medal and a gift of £500.

 The recipient is chosen by the Council of the Royal Society on the recommendation of the Physical Sciences Awards Committee.
-Nominations are valid for five years after which the candidate cannot be re-nominated until a year after the nomination has expired.
+Nominations are valid for three cycles of consideration with re-nomination possible after one cycle has passed.